SVG improver

 This tool's advantages: No installation required, instant feedback with live preview, visual comparison, privacy (no file leaves your browser), works on any device with a browser, more accessible for non-developers.

 If you're building a production pipeline, use SVGO in your build step.
-For quick one-off optimization or when you don't have Node.js installed, this browser tool is the faster option.
+For quick one-off or when you don't have Node.js installed, this browser tool is the faster option.
 They're complementary, not competing.

 SVG Security Considerations